Frequently Asked Questions

 How do the awards work?

-1. A writer with a Substack subscribes to the Lunar Awards and is notified via a post when a new round starts.
+1. A writer subscribes to the Lunar Awards and is notified via a post when a new round starts.

-3. A round lasts roughly two months (2 weeks for submissions and 2 weeks for judging).
-When it ends, subscribers receive a post identifying the winner and the honorable mention.
+3. A round lasts roughly two months (2 weeks for submissions and 3 weeks for judging).
+When it ends, subscribers receive a post identifying the winner and the runner-up.

 What are the general award entry rules?